yeon-lab/Health-risk-prediction/README.md

 Hyper-parameters are set in train.py
 >
 * `config`: json file to use.
-* `version`: from {"basic", "weighted"}.
-"Basic" and "weighted" are to run the baseline and our model, respectively.
+* `version`: from {"basic", "weight"}. "basic" and "weight" are to run the baseline and our model, respectively.
 * `time`: prediction window.
 The time from {90,180,360} is used in the paper.
 * `target`: target disease.
 The target from {"hf","st"} is used in the paper.
 * `day_dim`: the dimension of the embedding layer.
 It works for {"Dipole", "GRU", "LSTM"}